-- 'What is a road and what belongs to it (e.g. is a motorway with two separated driving direction a single road)?' - 'What is a carriageway?'
-'How many carriageways exists on different types or road (motorway vs. rural roads)'? - 'What is a lane and how is a lane separated from other lanes'? - 'How can a road be split into pieces'?
+- 'What is a road and what belongs to it (e.g. is a motorway with two separated driving directions a single road)?' - What is a carriageway?'
+'How many carriageways exists on different types of roads (motorway vs. rural roads)'? - What is a lane and how is a lane separated from other lanes'? - 'How can a road be split into pieces'?